pawnchain/pawnchain/TRIANGLE_ASSIGNMENT.md

 # Triangle Assignment Logic

-This document explains the implementation of the triangle assignment logic in ForgeChain Networks.
+This document explains the implementation of the triangle assignment logic in PawnChain Networks.

 ## Overview